-The analysis undertaken shows that the practice in question does not pose a material impact on competition in the market, mainly because of three main findings:
+The MCA constantly monitors market developments in view of the above-mentioned zerorating offers.
+The ongoing assessment by the MCA since 2018 shows that the offers in question do not pose a material impact on competition in the market, mainly because of the considerations highlighted below:

-- (i) the small take-up of the offer and the very limited potential for growth in the number of end-users that could make use of the zero-rated offers; - (ii) no direct payments to CAPs are involved for content available; and - (iii) no impact on the market position of IAS providers and CAPs has been detected.
+- (i) the limited take-up of the offers and limited potential for growth; - (ii) the fact that no direct payments to CAPs are involved for the zero-rated material/content being made available, thus implying no plausible reason to argue that the respective offers are foreclosing competition; and that - (iii) no impact on overall competition dynamics between CAPs given the small size of the local market in a global scenario.

-Overall, the zero-rated offer under investigation was not deemed to be discriminatory with respect to end-user rights and other IAS providers.
+Also, the zero-rated offers in questions are not deemed to be discriminatory with respect to end-user rights and other IAS providers.